brentp/mosdepth/README.md

 where starts and stops are tracked separately). `mosdepth` **avoids double-counting overlapping mate-pairs** and it **tracks every aligned part of every read using the CIGAR operations**.
 Because of this data structure, the the coverage `distribution` calculation can be done without a noticeable increase in run-time.
-The image below conveys the mapping
+The image below conveys the concept:
-idea:

 ![alg](https://user-images.githubusercontent.com/1739/29647913-d79ab028-8848-11e7-86cf-60d4b087bc3b.png "algorithm")